-Scenic motoring: you can reach Kilchoan via the Corran Ferry, and with more beautiful scenery going through Strontian and then the Ardnamurchan Peninsula & Loch Sunart.
-This route is a similar driving distance to the Lochaline-Fishnish ferry route (from Strontian) but the ferry arrives right into the heart of Tobermory and only a couple of minutes' walk from Back Brae Lodge.
+Scenic motoring: you can reach Kilchoan via the Corran ferry, with beautiful scenery going through Strontian and then the Ardnamurchan Peninsula & Loch Sunart.
+Between Strontian and Kilchoan there are about 30 miles (one hour) of narrow, winding single track road.
+This route is a similar driving distance to the Lochaline-Fishnish ferry route but the Kilchoan ferry arrives, quite magically, right into the heart of Tobermory and only a couple of minutes' walk from Back Brae Lodge.

-Corran Ferry from Nether Lochaber to Ardgour (mainland Morvern)
+Corran ferry from Nether Lochaber to Ardgour (mainland Morvern)